twangodev/cca/docs/economics/notes/chapter-2.md

 # Chapter 2: Factors of Production

-## The Five Steps of Economic Decision Making
+## The Five Steps of Economic Decision-Making

 1. Define the problem.
 What is the decision that needs to be made?
 2. Identify possible alternatives.
 What are the different options available?